 What is synthetic monitoring?

-Synthetic monitoring is a practice in monitoring that simulates user interactions with a system.
+Synthetic monitoring is an active monitoring practice that simulates user interactions with a system.
 This can be in the form of an app or website, or any type of software that is exposed to end users.
 The data generated from the simulated interactions is collected and analyzed to evaluate how the users behave and how the system responds to users’ input and actions.
+By simulating user actions and workflows, organizations can proactively validate and monitor their applications’ behavior and performance.

 A common use of synthetic website monitoring is to understand and optimize a website, but synthetic monitoring is a much wider practice, encompassing many areas.
 It is used to emulate desktop/OS operations, for image pattern recognition, or to perform HTTP checks over a network.
 This type of monitoring is done through the use of synthetic tests: a series of scripts and configuration files that tell the monitoring tool how to perform synthetic testing.